A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: An inexact AKI method for MAE problems

-Now, we are ready to establish the following result regarding the convergence of the inexact AKI method given by Algorithm \ref{alg:inexact AK}, which is the main result in this paper. \begin{theorem} Under Assumption \ref{ass:blanket}, let $\{u_k\}_{k\ge0}$ be the sequence generated by Algorithm \ref{alg:inexact AK}, then, it holds
+Based on the above propositions, we are ready to establish the following main result regarding the convergence of Algorithm \ref{alg:inexact_AK} for the general case. \begin{theorem} Under the conditions of Proposition \ref{inftyinf}, it holds that